yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_can\_calibrate()
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Request Pick-it if Pick-it is in Calibration state. (the Robot setup
+Request Pickit if Pickit is in Calibration state. (the Robot setup
-page is active in the Pick-it web interface)
+page is active in the Pickit web interface)

 +-----------------+------------------------+-----------+
 | **Behaviour**   | **Universal robots**   | **ABB**   |